-- Know the outline of the history of Islamic law and its role in the contemporary world;
+- Describe the history of Islamic law and appreciate its role in the contemporary world

-- Appreciate basic features of the administration of Islamic justice including: the role and function of Islamic courts, judges, evidence and proof.
+- Explain the main features of the administration of Islamic justice including: the role and function of Islamic courts, role of judges, evidence and proof

-- Analyse the operation of Islamic law in relation to matters concerning crime, contract, tort, family and succession.
+- Compare and contrast the operation of Islamic law in relation to matters concerning crime, contract, tort, family and succession

-- Evaluate basic questions on Islamic law and produce reasoned and evidenced responses;
+- Critically evaluate questions on Islamic law producing reasoned and evidenced responses

 - Employ accurate legal terminology relevant to this area of law.

 - Coulson, N. A history of Islamic law.
 (Edinburgh: Edinburgh University Press, 1994, reprinted 2007) [ISBN 9780748605149].

 - Kamali, M.H.
 Principles of Islamic Jurisprudence.
 (Cambridge: The Islamic Texts Society, 2003) 3rd edition [ISBN 9780946621828].

 - Baderin, M.A.
 Islamic law: a very short introduction.
 (Oxford: Oxford University Press, 2021) [ISBN 9780199665594].